 A deployment is one of the hardest things a member of the armed forces can experience in their military career.
 But it’s almost equally difficult for families who miss their loved ones and want to see them return safe.
-Many spouses dream of having their husband or wife come back to a brand-new house so they can jumpstart their lives stateside again.
+Many spouses dream of having their spouse come back to a brand-new house so they can jumpstart their lives stateside again.
 But buying a home is extremely complex, especially if your spouse is overseas and unable to help in the search.
-That doesn’t mean it’s impossible.
-Here are some tips on buying a house when your spouse is deployed.
+But, that doesn’t mean it’s impossible!
+Here are some tips when buying a house when your spouse is deployed.

 Power of Attorney

 Perhaps the best thing you can do to improve your homebuying experience is to save money on the purchase.
-After all, wouldn’t you love to tell your spouse how much you saved while they were deployed?
+After all, wouldn’t you love to tell your spouse how much you saved buying a house while they were deployed?
 By working with Homes for Heroes, military families can save on their real estate transaction, lending fees, title fees, home inspection fees and more.
-The average military family saves an average of $2,400.
-That can buy quite the welcome home present.
+A military family saves an average of $2,400.
+That can buy quite the welcome home present!

 Deployments are challenging enough; the homebuying process shouldn’t add to it.
 Homes for Heroes aims to be a supportive resource for all military families going through the homebuying process.
 It’s our way of saying thank you for the sacrifice all active military, veterans and their families make in service to our country.

 Want your deployed spouse to return to a new house?
 Sign up today and let us help you navigate the homebuying process and save you money along the way.